jonyan/portfolio-2018/content/work/firsthand.md

 			</p>
 			<p>
-				<b>Option 2: Form Retail Partnerships </b><br>
+				<b>Option 2: Form Partnerships </b><br>
 				Similarly to how grocery delivery services like Instacart work, we could partner with with retailers to gain API access to their inventory systems.
-While this would be the most reliable and scalable option, it would take months to acquire these partnerships, making it overkill for an MVP.
+While this would be the most reliable and scalable option, it would take months to acquire these partnerships, making it unrealistic for an MVP.
 			</p>
 			<p>
 				<b>Option 3: Web Scrapers</b><br>